 Choosing a frame: Once you’ve found artwork, you need to frame your pieces.
 We think there are a couple of amazing options to compliment your southwestern-style office.
 We’d recommend the Dayton frame in cocoa for its elegant, clean lines and old-world coloring.
 We also love the Derby frame in russet for its simple design and expressive graining.
 If you want to incorporate a metallic, our Granby frame in silver makes the perfect southwestern compliment, or for a more modern look, try our Ashford frame in rose gold.

 Ordering a frame: If you have a digital image, upload your photo to our interactive custom frame designer, select your frame and mat style, and we’ll print, frame, and ship you a ready-to-hang picture.
 Don’t have a digital image?
 That’s alright!
-Enter your artwork size in our interactive frame designer, and once you’ve selected your mat and frame styles, we’ll ship you your frame!
+Enter your artwork size in our interactive frame designer, and once you’ve selected your mat and frame styles, we’ll send you your custom frame!

-Southwestern Decor: Accessories
+🪴Southwestern Decor: Accessories

 Plants: Plants are essential in any design because they bring a beautiful organic layer to a room with a vibrant pop of green.
 Plus, studies have shown they reduce stress and boost productivity!
 For southwestern decor, you’ll want to focus on cactus and succulents.
 Although they may need a bit more light and slightly less water than traditional house plants, they’re relatively easy to care for and make a big visual impact that screams desert southwest!